Risho92/rufus/README.md

 - output_format: json and text are the available output formats
 - output_file: Name of the output file.
 A unique identifier will be appended to this file name.

-Scalability and Maintainability
+## Scalability and Maintainability
 To ensure Rufus remains reliable and scalable:

-Concurrency Control: ThreadPoolExecutor manages parallel requests Error Handling: Robust exception handling for network issues
+- Concurrency Control: ThreadPoolExecutor manages parallel requests
+- Error Handling: Robust exception handling for network issues
-Logging: Comprehensive logging for debugging and monitoring
+- Logging: Comprehensive logging for debugging and monitoring
-Configuration: Adjustable parameters for different site types Output Flexibility: Multiple output formats (JSON, text) for different use cases
+- Configuration: Adjustable parameters for different site types
+- Output Flexibility: Multiple output formats (JSON, text) for different use cases

+## Integration with RAG

+Output of Rufus can be written out to json or text file.
+Text from this file can be used as the input for RAG. json may be the best format to use.
+Given below is the structure of json file

+- type: one of the types
+- title: Title of the webpage
+- content: Contents from the url relevant to user's prompt
+- metadata:
+    - source_urls: all the urls Rufus crawled
+    - creation_time: creation time of the file
+    - instruction_prompt: user's prompt

 ## Conclusion
 Rufus addresses the key challenges in web data extraction for RAG systems by combining traditional web crawling with LLM-powered intelligence.
 The design focuses on: